Hero2323/GSoC-24/README_2.md

 ### Step 1: Obtain an API Key

-* Visit OpenAI and sign up for an account if you don’t have one.
+* Visit GroQ, TogetherAI, etc. and sign up for an account if you don’t have one.

-* Navigate to the API section to obtain your API key.

 ### Step 2: Set Up Environment Variables